Memory and Humanity

+Production

 On 26 January 2008, drummer Ryan Richards made an announcement on the band's forum, stating that FFAF were to spend the first few months of the year recording, with a view to releasing a four or five track EP in March or April 2008.
 After writing more material than originally planned, the band decided to release a full-length album instead, expected out in September.
 Ryan also announced that the new album would contain harsh/screaming vocals, riffs and would be closer to Casually Dressed and Deep in Conversation than any of their other albums, although it would still be significantly different and more technical, saying that they want to move forward, and never back to any old style.

+Release

 The first single from the album, "Waterfront Dance Club", was released on 14 July 2008, in the 7" format as a double A-side along with the track "Beneath the Burning Tree", whilst the song "Waterfront Dance Club" was released as a free download on the same day.
+The song made its debut on BBC Radio 1's Rock Show on 3 June 2008.
+It also marked Funeral for a Friend's first release on their own record label, "Join Us".

 On 9 August 2008, the video for the second single from the album, "Kicking and Screaming", appeared on the band's MySpace page.

 The album was released on 13 October 2008 and reached #17 in the UK album charts selling 10,000 copies.